Secure Intellicise Wireless Network: Agentic AI for Coverless Semantic Steganography Communication: Simulation Results and Analysis

 Figure \ref{fig:attacker} shows the quantitative curves of legitimate receiver and eavesdroppers towards images of facial class.
 Compared to the legitimate receiver, a significant performance gap is observed across all eavesdropping scenarios.
-Eavesdropper 2, attempting to recover the image with an incorrect token, suffers the most severe performance degradation, with a PSNR as low as $18.60~\text{dB}$ at $\text{SNR}=5~\text{dB}$ while the legitimate receiver achieves 22.72 dB.
+Eavesdropper 2, attempting to recover the image with an incorrect token, suffers the most severe performance degradation, with a PSNR as low as $18.60~\text{dB}$ at $\text{SNR}=5~\text{dB}$ while the legitimate receiver achieves 23.16 dB.
 Eavesdropper 3, who attempts recovery without any token, performs slightly better at 20.86 dB than Eavesdropper 2.
 As SNR increases, the PSNR of legitimate receiver exceeds 26 dB, whereas agentic AI-based eavesdroppers remain around 20 dB, which strongly indicates that a wrong token causes the EDICT process to collapse into a chaotic state.
 The MSE, SSIM and LPIPS support the same conclusion.
 Eavesdropper 1 exhibits similar trends in PSNR and MSE as the other eavesdroppers.
 However, a slight gap between the legitimate receiver and Eavesdropper 1 is observable in SSIM and LPIPS, with Eavesdropper 1 unexpectedly achieving higher structural similarity and lower perceptual distance than the legitimate receiver.
-Specifically, its SSIM reaches $0.7335$, compared to $0.6988$ for the legitimate receiver, while its LPIPS is reduced to $0.2926$, outperforming the receiver’s value of $0.4045$.
+Specifically, its SSIM reaches $0.7335$, outperforming the legitimate receiver’s value of $0.7249$, while its LPIPS is reduced to $0.2926$, similar to $0.2939$ of receiver.
 This phenomenon validates the effectiveness of our steganographic scheme, for the eavesdropper 1 only possesses the semantic decoder, it reconstructs the stego image, which is designed to be a high-quality, natural-looking face that effectively conceals the secret information.
 The legitimate receiver undertakes a more complex task of mathematically recovering the original secret image through the noisy channel, rendering it inherently more sensitive to noise at $5~\text{dB}$.